-First let's take a look at the problem.
-Here's a simple worksheet that captures hours worked in a week and displays a total.
+First, let's take a look at the problem.
+Here's a simple spreadsheet that captures hours worked in a week and displays a total.
 The total is calculated using the SUM function on all cells above.

-Let's say you want copy the formula that sums the hours to another location.
+Let's say you want to copy the formula that sums the hours to another location.

-One way to prevent cell references from changing is to use absolute references.
+One way to prevent cell references in a formula from changing is to use absolute references.
 Then you can copy a formula and the references won't change.

-To do this, first enter edit mode.
-Next, select the entire formula, and copy it to the clipboard.
+To do this, first put the cell in Edit mode.
+Next, select the entire formula and copy it to the clipboard.

 Now, if we move to another location on the worksheet and paste, we'll get an exact copy of the original formula.
 Note that the cell references have not changed.

-Another way to make an exact copy a formula is to use the keyboard shortcut Control-'.
-Just select the cell below a formula, and press the control key with the single quote or apostrophe key.
-Note that this only works when you are are copy to the cell directly below.
+Another way to make an exact copy of a formula is to use the keyboard shortcut Control-'.
+Just select the cell below the formula, and press the Control key with the Single Quote or Apostrophe key.
+Note that this only works when you are copying a formula to the cell directly below.

-You can also use drag and drop.
-Just select cell and hover the the mouse over the cell boundary until the cursor changes.
+You can also use Drag and Drop.
+Just select cell and hover the mouse over the cell boundary until the cursor changes.
 Then drag the formula to a new location.

-Notice that both cut and paste, and drag and drop also bring formatting from the source cell to the destination.
-If want to keep the formatting at the new location, copying the formula as text, as we saw in the first example, is a better approach.
+Notice that both Cut and Paste, and Drag and Drop will also bring formatting from the source cell to the destination.
+When you want to keep formatting at the new location, copying the formula as text, as we saw in the first example, is a better approach.